 Do Real Estate Investors Need Good Sales Skills?

-An overwhelming majority (26 out of 30) active investors said good sales skills are very important as a real estate investor.
+A number of top real estate investors weighed in.
+An overwhelming majority (26 out of 30) active investors said sales abilities are very important as a real estate investor.

 One of the dissenting views was Harrison Liu, who believed good sales skills were somewhat important.
 In particular, he believes location trumps sales skills.
 Someone with zero or minimal sales skills will have more success investing in a good location with a good school district compared to a sales superstar that invests in a challenging neighborhood.
 Here is a blog post with a guide to evaluating and finding such a location.

-For example, Nick Armstrong said “I think building your sales foundation builds your negotiation skills, which is obviously a must in my opinion.”
+For example, Nick Armstrong said, “I think building your sales foundation builds your negotiation skills, which is obviously a must in my opinion.”
 Negotiations occur more often than just at the offering table.
 If you are performing renovations, you are negotiating with contractors.
 If you are a passive investor, you are negotiating with a syndicator.
-If you are a small rental or apartment investor, you are negotiating with your tenants and/or property management company.
-And as a real estate investor in general, you will negotiate with lenders, brokers, city officials, business partners, among others – property even your significant other as well.
+If you are a small rental or apartment investor with good sales skills, you are negotiating with your tenants and/or property management company.
+And, as a real estate investor in general, you will negotiate with lenders, brokers, city officials, and business partners, among others.

 To put it another way, in the words of Dale Archdekin, “I think that true sales skills are really people skills.
 The ability to hear and be heard.
 So, if you as an investor are dealing with people, then YES, it’s a good idea to have sales skills.”